RickMoynihan/lambdalounge-website/_posts/2019-01-21-clojure-heroku.md

 at [Co-op Digital][CoopDigital]'s offices at [Federation House][FederationHouse] (2 Federation Street, Manchester, M4 4BF).

+*PLEASE NOTE THE EARLIER THAN USUAL START TIME*

 The workshop starts at *6:30pm* (doors open a little earlier, we aim to start by 6:35pm).